scriptnull/vishnubharathi.codes/source/_posts/exploring-middlewares-in-go.md

 ## Using http.HandleFunc

 We are not done yet!
 There is still room for improvement.
 Notice how big the method signature for `logRequest` is! we can start from there.
 I remember a standard library type called `http.HandlerFunc` which could be used in the place of `func(ResponseWriter, *Request)`.
-So now our middleware looks like this.
+If we start using it, our middleware looks like this.

 ```go
 func logRequest(next http.HandlerFunc) http.HandlerFunc {